-Multidisciplinary Major in Business (BA)
+Multidisciplinary Studies Degree in Business and Other Area(s) (BA)

 The student will complete not less than 60 credit hours in courses related to the student's declared objective and selected from more than one department or school of SNU.
 A minimum of 30 credit hours is required in the School of Business.
 Six credit hours of language study are required to complete this program.
+Note that the Multidisciplinary Studies Degree in Business and another area (BA) is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.

 Course Number Course Title Credit Hours

 ACC 2113 Principles of Financial Accounting 3

 MGT 2113 Principles of Management 3

 MKT 2113 Principles of Marketing 3

 ACC 2123 Principles of Managerial Accounting 3

 ECO 2223 Economics 3

 FIN 3103 Business Finance 3

 BADM 3153 International Business and Ethics 3

 BADM 3193 Legal Environment of Business 3

 Electives (choose six credit hours of upper-division courses) 6

 Foreign Language 6

-Multidisciplinary Major in Business (B.A.
-Degree) Credit Hours 36
+Multidisciplinary Studies Degree in Business (BA Degree) Credit Hours 36

-Multidisciplinary Major in Business (BS)
+Multidisciplinary Studies Degree in Business and Other Area(s) (BS)

 The student will complete not less than 60 credit hours in courses related to the student's declared objective and selected from more than one department or school of SNU.
 A minimum of 30 credit hours is required in the School of Business.
+Note that the Multidisciplinary Studies Degree in Business and another area (BS) is a subordinate of the Multidisciplinary Studies Degree description found on pg.
+62.

 Course Number Course Title Credit Hours

 ACC 2113 Principles of Financial Accounting 3

 MGT 2113 Principles of Management 3

 MKT 2113 Principles of Marketing 3

 ACC 2123 Principles of Managerial Accounting 3

 ECO 2223 Economics 3

 FIN 3103 Business Finance 3

 BADM 3153 International Business and Ethics 3

 BADM 3193 Legal Environment of Business 3

-Electives (choose six ci redit hours of upper-division courses) 6
+Electives (choose six credit hours of upper-division courses) 6

-Multidisciplinary Majo or in Business (B.S.
-Degree) Credit Hours 30
+Multidisciplinary Studies Degree in Business (BS Degree) Credit Hours 30